AnselA01/Fish-Biomechanics/README.md

 -   `data`

     bone .csv files here (they are tab, not comma separated)

 -   `img`

     all generated images here

 -   `log`

     currently only the autogit log file.
-Look here if something doesn't look right in the repo.
+Look here if the repo doesn't look right.

 -   `src`